Diffusion with preferential relocation in a confining potential: Summary and Conclusion

 In this work we have considered the preferential relocation model with a family of memory kernels given by Eq. (\ref{kernel.1}) in a general confining potential $U(x)$.
 Using separation of variables we have reduced the problem of obtaining the time-dependent probability distribution into a time-dependent part and a space-dependent part.
 The space-dependent part reduces to solving a Schr\"odinger equation with quantum potential (\ref{quantum_pot.1}) to determine the eigenvalues $\lambda_n \geq 0$ and corresponding eigenfunctions $\psi_{\lambda_n}$.
 The time-dependent part of the problem reduces to solving the second order ordinary differential equation (\ref{time.2}) with initial conditions (\ref{init_cond}).
 We have developed an asymptotic theory for the solutions of this equation which allows us to predict and categorise the late-time asymptotic behaviours of the probability distribution.

 The asymptotic theory identifies two generic cases: (I) a delocalized memory kernel, when $\phi(\tau)$ decays as, or more slowly than $1/\tau$, for which the probability distribution relaxes to the Gibbs-Boltzmann distribution; (II) a localized memory kernel, when $\phi(\tau)$ decays more quickly than $1/\tau$, for which the probability distribution relaxes to a non-Gibbs-Boltzmann distribution containing memory of the initial condition.
 The first case (I) divides into two sub-cases: (Ia) in which the relaxation is slower than exponential, such as a power law or stretched exponential and (Ib) in which the relaxation is exponential but with decay constant that depends on the potential.
 It is interesting to note that in the absence of a potential these two cases correspond to the behaviour already established of (i) a Gaussian distribution with variance $\sigma^2(t)$ depending on the delocalized memory kernel and (ii) a non Gaussian stationary state with memory of the initial condition and dependence on the localized memory kernel.
 Thus, a rich variety of relaxation behaviours are possible but the details of the relaxation depend on the details of the memory kernel and confining potential.
-The predicted behaviours are verified in a number of cases where the time-dependent part (\ref{time.2}) can be solved exactly.
+The predicted behaviours are verified in a number of cases where the time-dependent part (\ref{time.2}) can be solved exactly, and by numerical simulations.

 It would be of interest to extend these results to resetting in higher spatial dimensions in the presence of a confining potential \cite{EM14}.
-It would also be interesting to study the effects of the different class of memory kernels considered here on the localization transitions of random walks on heterogeneous lattices \cite{FCBGM2017}.
+It would be also interesting to consider other memory kernels, for instance of the form $K(\tau,t)\propto \phi(t-\tau)$, that can be used to model how living organisms forget about the past \cite{BR2014}.
+The effects of all these memory kernels on the localization transitions of random walks on heterogeneous lattices deserve further study as well \cite{FCBGM2017}.